AdelmanLab/NIH_scripts/bowtie2stdbedgraph/README.md

 Given a bowtie output file, the program produces a pair of bedgraph files containing the number of alignments per location, per strand.
 The program will optionally produce paired files containing counts normalized to millions of total aligned reads and binned alignment counts.
 Additionally, a single output file may be requested that contains the counts of both strands which have been shifted downstream, binned, and merged by summing the counts of corresponding locations  (as for ChIP-seq).

+The output file produced is in standard bedGraph format, with 0-based start coordinate and 1-based end coordinate

 The program is run with the following UNIX command line statement:
 ```
 perl bowtie2stdbedgraph.pl [options] [input file name] [desired track name]